If you live in or are visiting Pendle and wondering what to do in Pendle? The Pendle Sculpture Trail is a must!

 Where To Eat Near The Pendle Sculpture Trail?

-It is a good idea to take a picnic as there are grassy spots to stop and eat although I did not see a bin so be mindful you will have to carry your rubbish, or eat a Barley Picnic site before or after your walk.
+It is a good idea to take a picnic as there are grassy spots to stop and eat although I did not see a bin so be mindful you will have to carry your rubbish.
+Alternatively eat at Barley Picnic site before or after your walk.
 Take water as the hill is steep, on a hot day you will need it and if walking with pets ensure you take water for your pet too.
 The walk to the trail is exposed and in full sun but is a glorious walk.

 However should you fancy lunch after your walk, the Pendle Inn in Barley is a fantastic local pub that serves hearty pub food and one we would thoroughly recommend.
 Dogs are welcome in the Pendle Inn as long as you sit in the bar area.